WillShockey/WillShockey.github.io/README.md

 ## Example Github Page!

 Hello!
-This is an example Github page that you will create in CS-HU250 :)
+This is an example Github page! :)

 This page is hosted at [WillShockey.github.io](https://WillShockey.github.io)